nuthanc/junior_to_senior/performance/README.md

   * Minimize the files like css, js and images
   * Limit the number of files to deliver
 * Max parallel http connections in a browser: https://stackoverflow.com/questions/985431/max-parallel-http-connections-in-a-browser

+### Check media-queries and media-queries-exercise for Network Optimization